adhanowa/Sample-Network-Application/README.md

   - how to execute the tool
   - the query string param(s) that will be sent to the specified URL with the data for each result

+# Release Notes

+## Suggestions / Unknowns
+ - I would advice clients the following:
+     - always avoid sending sensitive data over HTTP
+     - there are ALOT of free and retail products avaiable that would exceed current requirements
+       - save labour costs and avoid 'reinventing the wheel'
+     - unknown/undefined scope of use (single user, multi user, etc.)
+     - unknown target audience / details
+         - is the tool being developed for a new hire, client or seasoned techies?
+     - avoid exposing sensitive data on the internet by sending query parameters and results via HTTP
+        - at a very minimum, use HTTPS
+        - log events to a centralized system that can ingest the logs, and make them searchable
+        - for medium size and large size companies, I would advise deploying a centralized logging 'gather/store/make searchable' type solution (logstash, Splunk, etc.)
+         -

 ## Installation

 1. Download zip file or clone the git pacakge from https://github.com/adhanowa/Sample-Network-Application.git